huangnengCSU/NanoSNP/README.md

 ```
 INPUT_DIR="path to input directory, which store the input bam and reference genome."    ## Absolute path
 OUTPUT_DIR="path to output directory."  ## Absolute path
+THREADS="40"  ## number of threads used for computing.

 docker run \
 -v "${INPUT_DIR}":"${INPUT_DIR}" \